Feel (Koda Kumi song)

-"Feel" (stylized as feel) is a smooth R&B song by Japanese singer and songwriter Kumi Koda.
+"Feel" is a smooth R&B song by Japanese singer and songwriter Kumi Koda.
 For the song, she worked closely with composer Hitoshi Shimono, who had composed the instrumental.
 The single is Kumi's sixth single in her 12 Singles Collection and second single to chart at No. 1 on Oricon, selling 39,110 units within the first week.
-As with some of the other singles released in the collection, feel was limited to 50,000 copies.
+As with some of the other singles released in the collection, Feel was limited to 50,000 copies.